techno-nerd/ZombieGame/README.md

 - Don't get cornered
 - Save your special move for when you get slower (or don't?)

+## Setting up the Game

+Download the `.zip` file.

+If you are using VS Code, install the `Extension Pack for Java` and then run the `ZombieGameRunner.java` file using the run button in the top-right corner.

 # Good luck, and protect your brain!